geoschem/geos-chem-cloud/doc/source/chapter02_beginner-tutorial/spot-instances.rst

 If you like, try performing a 1-month simulation on this fast machine.
 This would take several hours so you might want to :ref:`keep the program running even after logging off the server <keep-running-label>`.

 Spot instances cannot be stopped and can only be terminated.
-Make sure you've transfering important data to S3 before terminating the server.
+Make sure you've transfered important data to S3 before terminating the server.

 Deal with spot instance interruptions
 -------------------------------------